Murgio/Food-Recipe-CNN/README.md

 ## Overview

-### Update: The Blog Article is now out.
-Visit [the turorial on Medium](https://medium.com/@Muriz.Serifovic/this-ai-is-hungry-b2a8655528be) for further information!
+Update: The Blog Article is now out.
+Visit [this tutorial on Medium](https://medium.com/@Muriz.Serifovic/this-ai-is-hungry-b2a8655528be) for further information!

+### For example usage visit this Jupyter Notebook: [Core Algorithm](https://github.com/Murgio/Food-Recipe-CNN/blob/master/code/deploy/core_algo_tests.ipynb)

 Maturaarbeit 2018: This work makes usage of deep convolutional neural networks with Keras to classify images into 230 food categories and to output a matching recipe.
 The dataset contains >400'000 food images and >300'000 recipes from chefkoch.de.